Core Services Layer

-Introduced in iOS 4.0, the Core Media framework (
+The Core Media framework (

 CoreMedia.framework) provides the low-level media types used by the AV Foundation framework.
-Most applications never need to use this framework, but it is provided for those few developers who need more precise control over the creation and presentation of audio and video content.
+Most apps never need to use this framework, but it is provided for those few developers who need more precise control over the creation and presentation of audio and video content.

 For more information about the functions and data types of this framework, see Core Media Framework Reference.